 - The recommended instance size is M4.xlarge.
 At a minimum, the M4.large instance size can be used.

 - Auth0 will need the following pieces of information to share the AMI with you:

 - AWS region name.

-- If your production and development/test environments are within separate AWS accounts/regions, Auth0 will require the credentials for both environments.
+- If your production and development/test environments are within separate AWS accounts/regions, Auth0 will require the account number for both environments.